 Achieving viral suppression currently requires the use of combination ARV regimens that generally include three active drugs from two or more drug classes.
-Baseline patient characteristics and results from drug resistance testing should guide design of the specific regimen (see When initial HIV suppression is not achieved or not maintained, changing to a new regimen with at least two active drugs is often required (see Virologic Failure).
+Baseline patient characteristics and results from drug resistance testing should guide design of the specific regimen (see What to Start: Initial Combination Regimens for the Antiretroviral-Naive Patient).
+When initial HIV suppression is not achieved or not maintained, changing to a new regimen with at least two active drugs is often required (see Virologic Failure).
 The increasing number of ARV drugs and drug classes makes viral suppression below detection limits an achievable goal in most patients.